reddelexc/hackerone-reports/tops_by_bug_type/TOPRACECONDITION.md

 35. [Race condition vulnerability on "This Rocks" button.](https://hackerone.com/reports/474021) to Rockstar Games - 19 upvotes, $0
 36. [Race condition on https://judge.me/people](https://hackerone.com/reports/1566017) to Judge.me  - 18 upvotes, $250
 37. [Race condition on the Federalist API endpoints can lead to the Denial of Service attack](https://hackerone.com/reports/249319) to GSA Bounty - 16 upvotes, $150
-38. [Race condition при покупке подарков на games.mail.ru](https://hackerone.com/reports/685432) to Mail.ru - 15 upvotes, $0
+38. [Race condition (TOCTOU) in NordVPN can result in local privilege escalation](https://hackerone.com/reports/768110) to Nord Security - 16 upvotes, $0
-39. [Race condition (TOCTOU) in NordVPN can result in local privilege escalation](https://hackerone.com/reports/768110) to Nord Security - 15 upvotes, $0
+39. [Race condition при покупке подарков на games.mail.ru](https://hackerone.com/reports/685432) to Mail.ru - 15 upvotes, $0
 40. [Issue in the implementation of captcha and race condition](https://hackerone.com/reports/67562) to VK.com - 14 upvotes, $0
 41. [race condition in adding team members](https://hackerone.com/reports/176127) to Shopify - 14 upvotes, $0
 42. [Race Condition Vulnerability On Pornhubpremium.com](https://hackerone.com/reports/183624) to Pornhub - 13 upvotes, $520